-The downside is that you’re likely to work harder than others.
+The downside is that you’re likely to work harder than writers.

 You’re considering words more carefully and you aren’t filling out your writing with unnecessary text.
 (Thankfully, most teachers and instructors have word or character maximums these days, so, in great part, the temptation to add fluff words is removed.)
 The upside?

 Your writing will be efficient and value dense.

 it’s perfectly fine to say we’re soooo tired, having fun, or that something or someone is awesome.
 But, when putting your words on paper, particularly a formal assignment, essay, or project, you want to choose words that are interesting and visually compelling, while remaining conversational, approachable, and relatable.

 This is especially vital in your opening line, or “hook.”
 Take a look at two options for starting an informative essay on skateboarding:

 The best way to learn to ride a skateboard is to…

 Cruising your board at maximum speed and skill is yours with…

 Note the word choice and visual composition of letters within each word.
 You feel the wind in your hair in one more than the other and you’re inclined to continue reading.